kumbulanit/t-sql/tech company/untitled/Module 8 - Using Built-In Functions/Lesson4_Using_Functions_to_Work_with_NULL.md

     END AS EmploymentIsActive,

     -- Emergency contact handling
-    ISNULL(e.EmergencyContactName, 'No Emergency Contact') AS EmergencyContact,
+    ISNULL(e.EmergencyContact, 'No Emergency Contact') AS EmergencyContact,
-    ISNULL(e.EmergencyContactPhone, 'No Emergency Phone') AS EmergencyPhone,
+    ISNULL(e.EmergencyContact, 'No Emergency Phone') AS EmergencyPhone,

     -- Professional display of optional fields
     ISNULL(e.Skills, 'Skills Assessment Pending') AS PrimarySkills,